 Take a leisurely drive to the ruins of Drukgyel Dzong.
 This point offers a bird’s eye view of the Mt.
 Chomolhari (7329m).
 On the way back visit the oldest temple of the kingdom, Kichu Lhakhang.
 This temple was built in 629AD by a Tibetan King to pin down a giant demon.
 There is a sacred orange tree that grew on its own at the courtyard which bears fruits on all the seasons.
 This tree is said to be 600 years old.
 In the evening walk around Paro town and interact with the local people.
 Overnight Paro.
 (Alt; 2280m)

-On rise, drive to Punakha via the winding river of Paro Chu & Wangchu.
+On the rise, drive to Punakha via the winding river of Paro Chu & Wangchu.
 Stop for a hot cup of coffee at Dochu La pass ( 3150m) where you can enjoy the spectacular views of the eastern Himalayan mountain range.
 Take a walk around the 108 stupas and also enter the Drukwangyel temple built by the four queens as a tribute to the fourth King of Bhutan.

-En route visit Royal Botanical Garden in Lamperi.
+En-route visit Royal Botanical Garden in Lamperi.
 The park features a variety of forest types, spectacular scenery, natural rhododendron groves, endangered wildlife, and a lake.

 Visit Punakha Dzong, “Palace of Great Happiness.”
 It hosts the administrative seat of the district.
-The Dzong lies between two rivers, the Pochu and Mochu, male and female river.
+The Dzong lies between two rivers, the Pochu and Mochu, the male and female rivers.
 It was built in 1637 AD It was here on 17th December 1907, Bhutan’s first king was crowned.
 This ancient fortress is considered to be one of the most beautiful by many.
 Punakha is the former winter Capital of Bhutan and now It’s the winter residence of the central monastic body and its Chief Abbot.

 Visit the classic fortress of Wangdue situated on the hilltop.
 There are many sacred temples hidden within the ancient structure and your guide will take you to some of the main shrine rooms for blessings.

 Evening, hike to Chimi Lhakhang.
-This temple is called the Temple of Fertility as it is believed that childless couples who come here to pray for a child is usually blessed with a child.
+This temple is called the Temple of Fertility as it is believed that childless couples who come here to pray for a child are usually blessed with a child.
 This is the temple of one of Bhutan’s foremost saints, Lama Drukpa Kunley, also known as the “Divine Madman.”
 The trail takes you through the Himalayan paddy fields and a typical village called Lobesa.
 Overnight Punakha/ Wangdue.
 (Alt; 1240m)

-At dawn, go on a morning walk on the river bank of Punatsangchu and enjoy the sunrise.
+At dawn, go on a morning walk on the riverbank of Punatsangchu and enjoy the sunrise.
 After breakfast drive to Thimphu.

 En route Simtokha Dzong, one of the oldest fortresses of Bhutan built in 1629 and it houses the largest monastic schools in the country.

 After checking in a resort and after some rest; Take a drive to Buddha Point which offers a beautiful city view of Thimphu.
 Astrologers & locals believe this spot is one of the central meeting points of the sacred energy vibe of the country hence the massive statue of Buddha facing the sun.
-On the way down, circumambulate around the Memorial Chorten (a huge stupa) built in memory of the 3rd King of Bhutan.
+On the way down, circumambulate around the Memorial Chorten (a huge stupa) built-in memory of the 3rd King of Bhutan.
 This is the favorite place for the locals to practice their devotions.